 More air tight is better.
 All houses ‘breathe’ to some extent.
 There are tiny cracks all around a home where air can pass through, at the edges of windows and doors, around electrical and plumbing penetrations, even between the boards that make up the structure.
 All of this air leaking in and out of a home carries heat, allowing heat to escape all winter and allow in unwanted heat in the summer.
 Many older homes lose enormous amounts of energy in this way, and can feel very drafty.
 This draftiness is another one of the main targets in home energy improvements, as it is possible to seal many of these air leaks to drastically improve a home’s performance.
 With new construction, air infiltration should be eliminated as much as possible.
 Well-built new homes are so tight that they need to have an air exchanger system to bring in fresh air to maintain healthy air quality.
 These air exchangers (often heat recovery ventilators) allow control over the air going in and out, and can even recover some of the heat that would otherwise be lost.
 As an architect friend says, “build tight, ventilate right”.

 Windows and passive solar management.
 Windows are very important for daylighting and views, but they don’t make great walls from an insulation perspective.
 Newer high performance windows have two, three, or even more panes of glass, but even so these windows do less to insulate a building than the surrounding walls.
 Windows also allow a lot of heat into a building when the sun shines through, which can be either a blessing or a curse.
 On cold winter days we welcome that additional heat, but want to keep it out on hot sunny days.
-South facing windows can be great for gathering this winter heat as the sun stays low in the southern sky (in the Northern Hemisphere, it is the northern sky in Australia), and some overhangs or other shade can keep out the heat when the sun is high during the summer.
+South facing windows can be great for gathering this winter heat as the sun stays low in the southern sky (it is the northern sky in Australia and the rest of the southern hemisphere), and some overhangs or other shade can keep out the heat when the sun is high during the summer.
 Lots of west-facing windows make a home very prone to overheating from spring through fall from the intense late afternoon sun.
 One should be strategic about the size and location of windows, as they can have a big impact on a home’s energy use.

 Domestic hot water